 It follows that telling the truth might not be enough.
 It has to be the whole truth, no omission of important facts, and nothing but the truth, no mixture of truth and fiction.
 If you are going to tell a painful truth, make sure that you have evidence to support it.
 Ensure you double check your facts and claims and that you verify their credibility before publishing.
 With online views it is beset to post from first-hand knowledge and experience.
 Avoid posting an online review which is a second or a third hand hearsay.

-There is a defence to a claim of defamation in England, which is honest opinion.
-To be able to rely on the defence of honest opinion, you must genuinely hold the opinion expressed in your online review.
+There is a defence to a claim of defamation in England, which is an honest belief.
+The belief needs to have been genuinely held by the review at the time of publication.
+Even if the belief turned out to be wrong, the fact that it was genuinely held at the time of posting the online review, would provide the reviewer with a complete defence to a claim of defamation.
 Some online reviewers sate their opinion as if it was a fact.
 When writing an online review, you must be clear that you are expressing your own genuine opinion.

-You can use phrases such as “I think”; “considering the facts, I concluded that”, “I assume” etc. In some cases, you will need to be able to explain why you thought of a business or an individual in a particular way or what in the facts prompted you to come to certain conclusions or assumptions about the business you were reviewing.
+If after a while you discover that your belief was misguided, you should take steps to remove the online review or correct it.
+You can use phrases such as “I think”; “considering the facts, I concluded that”, “I assume” etc. provided you have good grounds for holding those views.
+In some cases, you will need to be able to explain why you thought of a business or an individual in a particular way or what in the facts prompted you to come to certain conclusions or assumptions about the business you were reviewing.

-You are entitled to come to your own conclusions based on your own experience, but it could be difficult for a reviewer to justify concluding that an owner of a particular business is a “thief” or that the business is a “scam” without having an actual proof of that.
+You are entitled to come to your own conclusions based on your own experience, but it could be difficult for a reviewer to justify concluding that an owner of a business they have just reviewed is a “thief” or that the business is a “scam” without having an actual proof of that.
 You must always take particular care with allegations of criminality and allegations about what is going on in someone’s mind (for example, that the business owner intended to rip you off).